 These tubers are one of the richest food sources of antioxidants available.
 Red and purple potatoes contain the most polyphenols, but one small problem is that a lot of these antioxidants are reduced when potatoes are cooked.
 One way to minimize that reduction is the way you cook these tubers.
 Research shows that boiling potatoes affects polyphenol content the least and baking them has the most severe effect .

 Red wine is like the Regina George of polyphenol foods and beverages.
 It’s constantly being praised (for its health benefits) by some and disparaged by others.
 Drinking a moderate amount of wine—5 ounces is one serving—has been linked to a 30-50% reduced risk for heart disease.
 Resveratrol is the big-name polyphenol in red wine and is linked to a reduced risk of cardiovascular decline that comes with age .
-So, no, red wine alone can’t be held responsible for your good health, but it’s a nice addition.

 If red wine is Regina George, then white wine is the overshadowed little sister.
 Wine is made through processing grapes, which have a lot of polyphenols in their skin and seeds.
 White wine is made without the skin or seeds, so it contains far fewer polyphenols than red wine, which involves the entire grape.